Cocolis-1/cocolis-js/README.md

 # Import library

-For TypeScript / NodeJS with module :
+For ES6 / NodeJS with module :

 ```typescript
 import Cocolis from 'cocolis-js';